-Apply to the federal government for permanent resident status
+Applying to the federal government for permanent resident status

-After receiving your Certificat de sélection du Québec (CSQ – Québec selection certificate), you must submit anapplication for permanent residence (visa).
+After receiving your Certificat de sélection du Québec (CSQ – Québec Selection Certificate), you must submit an application for permanent residence (visa).

 Obtaining an open work permit abroad